Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

-\begin{rem} When $t \in \ZZ$, the usual representation category $\ul{\mathrm{Rep}}(\GL_t)$ is obtained as the \textit{semisimplicification} of $\cD_t$, i.e., the quotient of $\cD_t$ by the tensor ideal of negligible morphisms.
-Moreover, Entova-Aizenbud, Hinich, and Serganova \cite{EAHS} showed that $\cD_t$ admits an abelian envelope $\cD_t^\mathrm{ab}$ that can be constructed as a limit of representation categories of the general linear Lie superalgebra. \end{rem}
+\begin{rem} When $t \in \ZZ$, the usual representation category $\ul{\mathrm{Rep}}(\GL_t)$ (for $t < 0$, the group $\GL_t$ should be taken to mean the supergroup $\GL(0|t)$) is the \textit{semisimplicification} of $\cD_t$, i.e., the quotient of $\cD_t$ by the tensor ideal of negligible morphisms.
+Moreover, Entova-Aizenbud, Hinich, and Serganova \cite{EAHS} showed that $\cD_t$ admits an abelian envelope $\cD_t^\mathrm{ab}$ that can be constructed as a limit of representation categories of the \textit{supergroups} $\GL(t+n|n)$ as $n \to \infty$. \end{rem}

 The Deligne category satisfies the following universal property.
-For any $\fk$-linear symmetric tensor category $\cC$ and any object $V \in \cC$ with categorical dimension $t$, there exists a unique additive symmetric monoidal functor $\cD_t \to \cC$ sending $\uparrow$ to $V$.
+For any $\fk$-linear symmetric tensor category $\cC$ and any object $V \in \cC$ of categorical dimension $t$, there exists a unique additive symmetric monoidal functor $\cD_t \to \cC$ sending $\uparrow$ to $V$.

 We say that an indecomposable object in $\cD_t$ is \textit{primitive} if it is an indecomposable direct summand of $\uparrow^{\ox r} \ox \downarrow^{\ox s}$ for some $r,s \geq 0$.
 Building on work of Koike on primitive idempotents of the walled Brauer algebra for integer parameters, Comes and Wilson showed that primitive indecomposable objects in $\cD_t$ are classified by bipartitions of arbitrary size \cite{comes_wilson}.
 In particular, when $t \not \in \ZZ$, the simple objects in $\cD_t$ are indexed by bipartitions.